infoverload/migration_sequelize_photon/tutorial/tutorial_migrating_sequelize_photon.md

 ## 7. Querying the database

+Sequelize has a lot of options for querying.
+EXPAND

 In the sample project, you first import the `sequelize` constructor and the models you defined earlier.
 Then, in your Express application route for the `/users` endpoint, use the `User` model's `findAll()` method to fetch all the users from the database and send the result back.